Edb83/moose-juice/README.md

 #### Buttons, Tabs, Pills

 The same colours are used as for the core site elements, with variations depending on the action.
 Affirmative actions (choose, confirm, submit, delete) have a solid dark background with orange hover effects whereas negative actions (back, cancel etc) are indicated an outline which is filled dark on hover.
-Other splashes of colour are used to highlight important information, such as the pill to show a discount has been applied on an otherwise two-tone page (Boostrap's `warning`).

 #### Hero image